houtanf/Unsupervised-KNN-JS/README.md

   * Parallelized distance computations
   * Fast native system processing
   * Out of the box JS support for Linux and OSX (Waiting on Windows)
-      * For now Windows users will need to install Rust for npm to build required native components
+      * For now, Windows users will need to have Rust installed when downloading this package for npm to be able to build required native components
       * Pure JS implementation of the package might be made in the future for Windows users

 ## Install